griestopf/Visual2/content/schedule/day_02_build_a_bike/_index.md

 - Explain a good way to radially and evenly distribute the tube shaped spokes of a wheel!
 - Explain the various parameters of each geometry primitive in the respective [_Adjust Last Operation panel_](https://docs.blender.org/manual/en/latest/interface/window_system/regions.html)!
 - Where in your model did you use parent-child relationships and why?
 - Why is the boolean modifier called "boolean"?
-What are the three "boolean" (or rather, set-) operations
+What are the three "boolean" (or rather, set-) operations?

 ## Material